 - You see many more opportunities

-In Betano, for example, at one point, they had mixed up the names of South American teams.
-You place a bet, it loses, you message support saying the team name is wrong, and they void the bet, meaning they refund your money.
-So you had no chance of losing.
-People in our Discord took great advantage of this bug.
+At Betano, for example, they once mixed up the names of the South American teams, and when you bet and lose, you can tell them the name is wrong and they’ll void the bet – meaning they’ll refund your money – so you have no chance of losing.
+People in our Discord group took full advantage of this glitch.

-Every bookmaker has different opportunities, bonuses, and so on, because to gain market share, they offer different things and different odds to different target audiences.
+Every bookmaker has different opportunities, bonuses, etc., because to gain market share, they offer different things and different odds for different target audiences.

 If I were starting now with £100, I’d deposit around £30-£35 into Bet365, Betano, and Skybet.